hawthorneguild/Guides/_monsters/chaos-hound.md

 >
 > ### Traits
 >
-> ***Corrosive Body.*** A creature that touches the chaos hound or hits it with a melee attack while within 5 feet of it takes 7 ($2d6$) acid damage.
+> ***Corrosive Body.*** A creature that touches the chaos hound or hits it with a melee attack while within 5 feet of it takes 7 (2d6) acid damage.
 >
 > ***Flawless Tracker.*** The chaos hound has advantage on Wisdom (Survival) checks to track prey.
 >
 > ***Insubstantial.*** The chaos hound can take the Disengage action as a bonus action on each of its turns.
 >
 > ***Stench.*** The chaos hound gives off the cloying smell of ancient death.
-Any creature other than a fiend that starts its turn within 10 feet of it must make a DC 15 Constitution saving throw or be **poisoned** until the start of the creature's next turn.
+Any creature other than a fiend that starts its turn within 10 feet of it must make a DC 15 Constitution saving throw or be poisoned until the start of the creature's next turn.
 On a successful saving throw, the creature is immune to the stench of all chaos hounds for one hour.
 >
 > ### Actions
 >